 One of the most overlooked skills that you may need at your workplace is the art of writing a self-appraisal or a self-evaluation.
 If you don’t know how to write a self-appraisal yet, it may be about time to pick up this skill now, so you can be prepared when the time comes to assess your own performance at work.

 But if you are not sure what a self-appraisal is and why it is necessary, you’re not alone.
-Many employees and professionals in today’s job market remain unaware of this essential skill.
-Not to worry though, because you can learn how to write a self-appraisal sample today, thanks to the sections we’ll discuss below.
+In this blog, we'll cover how to write a self-appraisal and what are some examples of the same.

 Let’s begin, as always, with the basics.